betagouv/ComparIA/README.md

 # compar:IA

-### The open-source LLM arena.
-Deploy it for your organisation, sector, or language.
+### An open-source LLM arena for your organisation, sector, or language.

-Crowdsource human votes, benchmark models, and build open datasets in any language/sector.
+Collect human votes, compare models through real use, and publish open datasets for any language or sector.

 <br>